brpo01/Project-Documentation/Project-14.md

 ### Step 3.5: Access Sonarqube
 - Access the SonarQube by going to http://\<sonar-qube-ip>/9000, use **admin** as your username and password
 ![](imgs/sonar.png)
-- If you are having a timeout error, check the security group attached to the Sonarqube instance.
+- Do not forget to open ports 9000 and 5432 on the security group.

 ### Step 3.6: Configure SonarQube and Jenkins for Quality Gate
 - Install SonarQube plugin in Jenkins UI